433 Grove St, Norwell, MA 02061, USA

 Owned By: Commonwealth of Massachusetts

-This 3,500-acre Massachusetts state park served as the Hingham Naval Ammunition Annex from 1941 to 1965.
-It stretches into four towns – Hingham, Cohasset, Scituate and Norwell.
-The park features numerous seasonal campsites, plus fishing and non-motorized boating on the Aaron River Reservoir.
+Located on Grove Street in Norwell, this property is the newest (2022) access point to the 3,500-acre Wompatuck State Park!
+The park — which includes sections of Hingham, Cohasset, Scituate and Norwell — features numerous seasonal campsites, plus fishing and non-motorized boating on the Aaron River Reservoir.
 There are 12 miles of paved bike paths, plus off-road trails for hiking, mountain biking, horseback riding and cross-country skiing.
 Stroller-friendly in some sections.
 There are many rocky outcroppings and glacial erratic boulders throughout the park.

 Other access points include: Main Entrance, Hingham • Leavitt Street Entrance, Hingham • Triphammer Pond Conservation Area, Hingham • Whitney Spur Rail Trail, Cohasset • Whitney & Thayer Woods, Cohasset • Doane Street Entrance, Cohasset • Aaron River Reservoir and Dam, Cohasset • Brass Kettle Conservation Area, Cohasset • Mt.
 Blue Street, Norwell